onggiahuy97/DDoS_Database/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Extending the System

-### Adding New Protection Rules

-1. Add methods to `app/services/protection.py`
-2. Update middleware in `app/api/middleware.py`

-### Creating New Endpoints

-Add route functions to existing blueprints or create new ones.

-### Enhanced Analytics

-Implement advanced analytics by extending the stats functionality in `app/services/protection.py`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
-DDoS Protection